To Hell With Fate is the first novel by author Kevin J. Cunningham.

 Before undertaking this novel, most of Kevin’s writing career was spent as a sports journalist.
 From 2002 through 2011, Kevin was a writer for San Francisco Dugout Online Magazine, commenting on Major League Baseball’s San Francisco Giants and particularly their minor league system of players.
 Kevin wrote both stories and updates, as well as taking photos and conducting interviews with players and coaches.
 In 2007, Kevin also took over editor duties for the site until it suspended operations in 2011.

 Starting in 2011, Kevin began writing a webcomic about Giants fans, The Lunatic Fringe, working with artist Rog Hernandez.
 In less than a year, The Lunatic Fringe was nominated as one of the best local online comics by SF Weekly.
-The comic continues to update three times a week, every Monday, Wednesday and Friday, and follows the travails of Giants fans as their beloved team has its highs and lows.
+The comic continued through 2016, and followed the travails of Giants fans as their beloved team has its highs and lows.
+Kevin also continued writing for McCovey Chronicles through 2020, and as of 2020 began a new site to continue writing about the Giants farm system at GiantFutures.com.

 Kevin would like to say that his influences are authors like Neil Gaiman and Terry Pratchett, filmmakers like Steven Spielberg and David Fincher, musical artists like Evanesence and Bon Jovi, television shows like Firefly and Lost, and the vision and management style of Steve Jobs, but the real influences on his art are his friends, family, and the souls that he runs into during his daily adventures and many travels.

-Kevin’s much neglected twitter feed can be found @BruteSentiment.
+Kevin’s much neglected twitter feed can be found @UniquelyGeneric.
 He’d be more active on it if he knew people were listening.
 He’s not one of those writers who writes just for himself (he hopes).
-At this time, he does not have a public Facebook page nor a personal website.
-If you’d like to see more of his work, you are encouraged to follow @sflunaticfringe for his webcomic and the Facebook page for The Lunatic Fringe.
-There’s also a Google+ page if you feel like a rebel.
-The first year collection of The Lunatic Fringe can be found on Lulu.com, and will soon be available as an iBook exclusively for the iPad in the iTunes store.
+You can find more of his exploits at his website, UniquelyGeneric.net.
+If you’d like to see more of his Giants related tweets and writing, you are encouraged to follow @sflunaticfringe.

 Read more about Kevin and his thoughts on writing at this wonderful interview by author Alys B. Cohen.
 Be warned, frank language inside!